nuxt/nuxt/examples/custom-routes/README.md

 ## Nested Routes (children)

-To define a nested route, you need to define a .vue file with the same name as the directory wich contain your children views.
+To define a nested route, you need to define a .vue file with the same name as the directory which contain your children views.
-> Don't forget to put `<router-view></router-view>` inside your parent .vue file.
+> Don't forget to put `<nuxt-child></nuxt-child>` inside your parent .vue file.

 This file tree: